lentendu/DeltaMP/README.md

 + __Single run__: "yes" or "no", consider all libraries coming from the same run in order to build a single error model for dada2.
 The default is "no".

++ __ASV pseudo-pooling__:" *Illumina specific parameter*, "yes" or "no", use sequences from all samples as prior information to detect low abundant ASVs in individual samples.
+For dada2 clustering only.
+The default is "yes".

 + __Chimera removal__: "before", "after" or "both", to check for chimera before OTU clustering only (in each sample separetedly), after OTU clustering only (among OTU representative sequences), or at both moments. *De-novo* chimera are detected with UCHIME and removed.
 For dada2 clustering, bimera are always removed using _removeBimera_.
 The default is "after".

 + __Remove singletons before first chimera check__: the accepted values are “yes” or “no”.
 This option allow to remove singleton reads from sub-sequent analyses in order to reduce computation time and memory footprints.
 This is apply on a per-sample basis, so this recommend to combine this option with a pre-clustering step to avoid removing too much potentially good but rare sequences from a single sample.
 The default is “no”.